AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![Step14](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step14.png)

-15. Click on the action icon next to the item marked with a *Red Exclamation Icon* to setup the common data service connection for the Canvas App.
+15. Click on the action icon next to the item marked with a *red exclamation icon* to setup the common data service connection for the Canvas App.
 Once the icon is clicked, the *Import Setup* form is displayed

     ![Step15](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step15.png)

-16. Click on the "**Create New**" button.
+16. Click the "**Create New**" button.
 This will open a new browser window.
-Click on the "**Create a Connection button**" there.
+Click the "**Create a Connection button**" there.
 This will open the new connection form to choose a Connection for creation

     ![Step16](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step16.png)

 17. Select the Common Data Service option.
-Click on the "+" icon on the right.
-On the confirmation message to request creation, click on the "*CREATE*" button.
+Click the "+" icon on the right.
+On the confirmation message to request creation, click the "*CREATE*" button.
 The following message is displayed

     ![Step17](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step17.png)